vscholl/neon_veg_classify_species/README.md

 ### 4. Download AOP imagery

-This script downloads selected NEON Airborne Observation Platform (AOP) remote sensing mosaic data product tiles for the site and year of interest (saved to the following directory in the project: "data/data_raw/SITE_YEAR").
-Each one is downloaded to a deeply nested subdirectory structure in a top folder named with the data product ID (i.e. "DP3.30006.001").
+Download selected NEON Airborne Observation Platform (AOP) remote sensing mosaic data product tiles for the site and year of interest (saved to the following directory in the project: "data/data_raw/SITE_YEAR").
+Each data product is downloaded to a deeply nested subdirectory structure in a top folder named with the data product ID (i.e. "DP3.30006.001").
 Each set of files are moved into a folder with a short intuitive pathname (i.e. "data/data_raw/SITE_YEAR/hyperspectral")).

 | Data Product Name                                    | Data Product ID |
 | :---                                                   | ---             |